-The fact that we have less than 215 doctors per 100,000 people in Canada – one of the lowest in the whole world – and that you must wait in the doctor’s office, walk-in clinic or hospital for hours isn’t an accident.
-By 2016, this was down to 2.07. * Free medicine in Canada is an illusion.
+The fact that in 2023 we have less than 25 doctors per 10 thousand people in Canada (242 per 100 thousand) – one of the lowest in the whole world – and that you must wait in the doctor’s office, walk-in clinic or hospital for hours isn’t an accident.
+Free medicine in Canada is an illusion.
 The demand of a free product restricts the supply; medicine is rationed in Canada like bread was in Bolshevik Russia.
 You could sometimes get it there, but you always had to wait in line, often, for the whole day, as they defied the natural economy, and practiced the socialist's trader's law of perpetual scarcity.

 Anybody Who’s Spent Time in a Canadian Hospital